sph-mn/sph-script/readme.md

     * 700 /srv/http
     * 700 /srv
   * alternative tool: namei -m
-* fig
-  * recursively in ".", list relative paths where the path itself contains all input strings.
-  * arguments: [lines-filter-option ...] string ...
 * collect-config
   * this script moves given paths to another central directoriy,
   * for example a versioning repository, and then links the files back to the original place.